rahulgoyaldevops/rahulgoyaldevops/README.md

 👋 Hi, I’m Rahul Goyal

-Senior DevSecOps & Cloud Engineer with 13+ years of experience designing, automating, and operating scalable cloud platforms and production-grade infrastructure.
+I’m a Senior DevSecOps & Cloud Engineer with 13+ years of hands-on experience working across cloud infrastructure, CI/CD automation, and platform reliability in real production environments.

-I specialize in cloud-native architecture, platform engineering, and CI/CD automation, with a strong focus on reliability, security, and operational excellence.
+Over the years, I’ve spent most of my time designing systems that don’t break easily, automating things that shouldn’t be manual, and helping teams ship changes with more confidence and fewer surprises.

-🧠 What I Work On
+🧠** What I Work On**

-Designing and validating cloud infrastructure for production environments
+Designing and validating cloud infrastructure that can survive real production load

-Building end-to-end CI/CD pipelines with security and quality gates
+Building end-to-end CI/CD pipelines with security and quality checks baked in

-Operating Kubernetes-based platforms for containerized workloads
+Running and supporting Kubernetes-based platforms for containerized workloads

-Improving system reliability, performance, and release confidence
+Improving reliability, performance, and release confidence through better automation

-Driving automation-first and IaC-driven engineering practices
+Pushing teams towards IaC-first and automation-first engineering practices

 🛠️ Core Tech Stack

-Cloud: Azure
+**Cloud: Azure**

-Containers & Platforms: Kubernetes (AKS), Docker
+**Containers & Platforms: Kubernetes (AKS), Docker

 CI/CD: Jenkins, GitHub Actions, Azure DevOps